Woman Hiking Rocky Alpine Trail with Teal Backpack

 Deuter Aircontact Core 60+10 SL

-Best For: Narrow shoulders, heavier loads
+Best For: Narrow shoulders & heavy loads

 Key Strength: SL women’s fit + movable hip fins